Today, we’ll learn about “30” Short Questions and Answers-Journal. The importance of “Journal” is immense in accounting.

-If you read it from the beginning to the end, I am sure you’re going to get the basic concept of the journal.
+If you read this article from the beginning to the end, I am sure you’re going to get the basic concept of the journal.

 If you practice it on a regular basis, it will certainly improve your accounting skills, which will help you win any accounting competition.

 For theory please read this article Accounting Journal-Definition, Features, Rules for Journal Entry

 So let’s get started.

 Question-01: What is a journal?

 Answer: The book in which the detail of the transactions is recorded first analyzing the debit and credit side of a transaction and is written chronologically with an explanation is called a journal.

 Question-02: What is the origin of the word “journal”?